Before we talk about Quantitative Usability Tests

 For quantitative usability tests, in order to make sure you get statistically significant data, you need a sample size of at least 35 to 40 participants, otherwise the data will vary too much and will not be insightful.

 Step 5: Have them go through the tasks and note their performance

 Now you can have them go through the tasks while you record and document their performance on each one.

 In between each task, or once all tasks are complete, you can bring in some other research methods, like Quantitative Surveys and Qualitative Surveys, to get some additional feedback on the specific task or overall flow.
 You can even interview them with another set of questions, however this can only be done in moderated tests.

-Analyse the results from each task then cross reference those results with the results from the other participants.
+Analyze the results from each task and then cross reference those results with the results from the other participants.
 This will give you average numbers that you can now use as a Benchmark, and the larger the sample size, the more significant these numbers will be.

 Once you have this all in an easy-to-digest report, do a debrief with your team or stakeholders, then start coming up with plans on how to improve those numbers you collected.